- Instructions for Forms 1094-B and 1095-B - Main Contents

 For information relating to filing Forms 1094-B and 1095-B electronically, visit IRS.gov/For-Tax-Pros/Software-Developers/Information-Returns/Affordable-Care-Act-Information-Return-Air-Program.

-Form 1095-B is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage and therefore aren't liable for the individual shared responsibility payment.
+Form 1095-B is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage.
+Eligibility for certain types of minimum essential coverage can affect a taxpayer's eligibility for the premium tax credit.

 Minimum essential coverage doesn't include coverage consisting solely of excepted benefits.
 Excepted benefits include vision and dental coverage not part of a comprehensive health insurance plan, workers’ compensation coverage, and coverage limited to a specified disease or illness.